writing

 Chicago: the Typeface (Chicago Magazine)

-This Artist is Building an Aesthetic World That Centers the Black Experience (Architectural Digest)
+This Artist is Building an Aesthetic World That Centers the Black Experience (Architectural Digest, September 2021 issue)

 When Gorgeous Architectural Landmarks Are Also Monuments to Fascism (Atlas Obscura)